 Diogenes The Dog is a wine bar and shop in Elephant and Castle that’s a very pleasant spot to cool down with a glass of something chilled and admire the outside world from the window.
 They specialise in wine from small producers, and the staff are very happy to help without being encyclopedic in the slightest.
 Oh and there are snacks.
 Tasty snacks.

 Sometimes you don’t want somewhere full of natural light and space when it’s a roaster.
 Sometimes you just want the blast of artificially cooled air and enough dim sum to sink a ship.
-Which is why you should be sitting in the Royal China Club on Baker Street.
-This legendary Chinese restaurant is a haven from the outside world, and it’s so big that most of the time you can just walk in.
+Which is why you should be sitting in Royal China Club on Baker Street.
+This legendary Chinese restaurant is a haven from the outside world and it’s so big that most of the time you can just walk in.

 Railway arches were previously the go-to location of tactical toilet breaks, but these days they’re the location of excellent places to eat.
 Sager + Wilde in Bethnal Green is no different, and its big open arch makes it a very enjoyable place to enjoy the outside from the inside, before rejoining nature as the sun sets.
-The food is just things you’ll want to eat: cod’s roe, heritage tomatoes, handmade pasta, cheese, and of course, wine.
+The food is all the things you’ll want to eat: cod’s roe, heritage tomatoes, handmade pasta, cheese, and of course, wine.